flyingcircusio/doc/src/reference/security/backup.rst

 Then a snapshot of the volume is made.
 The snapshot is then retrieved by the backup server as a difference to the previous backup.
 After the backup is finished a random sample is verified against the snapshot, to further ensure consistency.

-The backup procedure is logged to the filessystem of the backup server.
+The backup procedure is logged to the filesystem of the backup server.
 We automatically monitor that all backups are taken within the agreed schedule.

 Restore
 -------